lizyangelxdark/cocalc-doc/source/howto/webserver.rst

 Raw Files Server
 ==================

 If you just want an https view of your files, use the raw server, which is already available by default at ``https://cocalc.com/[project_id]/raw/``.
-The point of the above is that you could modify it to provide all sorts of interesting functionality.
+The point of the above is that you could modify it to provide all sorts of interesting functionality..